Tomasuh/Tomasuh.github.io/_posts/2019-11-17-maltego-transf.md

 Both IPs are in close range to each other, same ISP, `MivoCloud`, located in Moldovia, very likely that the same actor is behind all three domains.

-Hopefully you as a reader has got an idea of the possibilities and limitations of the transform.
+Hopefully you as a reader has gotten an idea of the possibilities and limitations of the transform.